isomerpages/moe-acsbarkerroad/_parents/School Uniform.md

 ### **School Uniform**
 Our school uniform vendor is Finest Fashion Centre*.

 You may purchase all uniforms through their online website or visit their retail outlets listed below.
 Please note that the school has introduced a **new PE shirt** for our students and is only available through Finest Fashion Centre.
+The new PE shirt is optional.
+Students may continue to wear their current PE shirts.

 **All uniform stocks will only be available from 1 December 2025 onwards.**
 * **Online Orders** – For your convenience, place orders online at [https://finestuniform.com/collections/anglo-chinese-school-barker-road/ACSBR](https://finestuniform.com/collections/anglo-chinese-school-barker-road/ACSBR)